Khries/CFM-Assignment-1/README.md

 # CFM-Assignment-1
-The provided can be used for educational references, please refrain from copying the codes.
+This repository is for educational references only, please refrain from copying the codes.